harshdeepsinghofficial/Apple-India-Clone-Website/README.md

-# Apple-India-Clone-Website
+# Apple India Website Clone

+**Academic Project (Semester 1)**
-A pixel-perfect visual replica of the Apple India landing page built using raw HTML5 and CSS3 to analyze UI/UX patterns.
+This project is a visual replica of the Apple India landing page created to practice raw HTML/CSS positioning.

+* **Note:** This codebase utilizes basic DOM manipulation and older layout techniques (avoiding frameworks) to demonstrate an understanding of core web fundamentals.
+* **Tech Stack:** HTML5, CSS3